firebitsbr/anonblog/README.md

 - Be sure to scrub any images/other files of metadata before publishing them, [see here for more info](https://en.wikipedia.org/wiki/Exif#Privacy_and_security).

+- By default, your server is only accessible through localhost or Tor.
+Allowing your server to be accessed by other IPs (by setting 'blockOther' to 'false') is dangerous and could lead to your real IP address being revealed.

 **For more information regarding Tor hidden services, see https://www.torproject.org/docs/hidden-services.html.en.**